 - Talk with your academic advisor about your interest in an internship.

-- Draft a resume and have it reviewed by Career Services.
+- Schedule a mock interview and draft a resume to have it reviewed by Career Services.

 - Obtain an internship position.

 - Find a faculty sponsor to monitor your learning goals and objectives.

 - Submit your completed paperwork to the Carson College of Business for registration before the 10th day of class.

 Obtaining academic credit